What is a house in multiple occupation (HMO)?

 Telephone: 01539 793 331

-Planning permission will be required to create a new HMO which will be occupied by more than six people.
+Planning permission is required to create a new HMO which will be occupied by more than six people.

 Telephone: 01539 733 333